If you ask our attorneys, Varnum is…

 Yes.
 The number of anticipated position openings varies each year, but applications are always welcome.

 For 2Ls, most interviewing is done on campus in late July and early August.
 Shortly after OCI, you will be notified as to whether Varnum has extended you an offer for a callback interview.
 Our callback interview process consists of 2.5 hours of interviews at Varnum's Grand Rapids office, followed by a brief networking reception.
 All 2L callback interviews are conducted on the same day.

 6. Are split summers allowed?

-8. What training opportunities are there for summer associates?
+8. What training opportunities are available to Summer Associates?

-The Summer Associate Program provides extensive training opportunities, including:
+The Summer Associate Program provides extensive development opportunities, including: